Software Engineer Cover Letter 2026: 3 Templates That Beat Tech Hiring (ATS-Approved)

 [LinkedIn] | [GitHub]

-Mistake 1: Listing Technologies Instead of Impact
+Mistake 1: Listing technologies instead of impact

-Mistake 2: Generic Compliments
+Mistake 2: Generic compliments

-Mistake 3: Being Too Technical
+Mistake 3: Being too technical

 This is a cover letter, not a README.
 Keep it human.
 Show personality.
+One senior director told us: “If I can’t tell whether a human wrote it, I archive it.”

-How StylingCV Builds Your Engineering Cover Letter
+How StylingCV AI Builds Your Engineering Cover Letter in 60 Seconds

 → Build Your Engineering Cover Letter with StylingCV AI →

 Highlight projects, open source contributions, hackathons, and your learning journey.
+One exceptional project beats a dozen half-finished course assignments.